apache/activemq-artemis/docs/user-manual/en/logging.md

 ## Logging in a client or with an Embedded server

-Firstly, if you want to enable logging on the client side you need to include the JBoss logging jars in your library.
-If you are using Maven the simplest way is to use the "all" client jar.
+Firstly, if you want to enable logging on the client side you need to include the JBoss logging jars in your application.
+If you are using Maven the simplest way is to use the "all" client jar, e.g.:

 ```xml
 <dependency>